RESPONSIBLE PEOPLE AND OPERATIONS

 Our people are at the heart of everything we do.
 Our people strategy is aligned with our commercial objectives and seeks to unlock potential, inspire and enable our people.
-It is focused on capability development in three core areas:
+It is focused on three core pillars, which together help our people globally:

 We seek to provide a safe working environment for our employees and those working for us.

 Our vision is to create a working environment where we take care of each other, everywhere, every day.
 We can only achieve our vision if each and every one of us takes personal responsibility for safety and therefore, in line with Our Values, our health and safety strategy identity is ‘I own safety’.

 To help achieve our vision we have adopted a global Occupational Health Safety and Environmental framework based on the principles of ‘Plan Do Check Act’.
 Evaluation of risk control and incident management is an integral part of this review, informing our continual improvement process.
 We have developed a range of leading indicators to measure compliance against the framework and other key risks.

 There are a number of health and safety risks across our business, including risks from working at heights, operating machinery, slips, trips and falls, driving, environmental factors, handling tools and the presence of electricity, amongst others.
 We measure compliance with these and other risks through the use of leading indicators.

 We reduce the risk of work-related injuries and ill health through behavioural training, risk assessment, risk management, accident investigation with root-cause analysis, reporting, audit and improvement planning.

 We develop our local Occupational Health and Safety (OHS) management processes in line with the international standards OHSAS 18001 / ISO 45001.